Ahmed143-9/Inventory_Management/README.md

 ### How to Import Excel Data

-1. Navigate to the "Excel Import" section from the sidebar menu
+1. Navigate to the "Data Import/Export" section from the sidebar menu
+2. Choose between:
+   - **Traditional Import**: For single sheet imports
+   - **Comprehensive Management**: For advanced multi-sheet operations
-2. Click the "Choose File" button and select your Excel file
+3. Click the "Choose File" button and select your Excel file
-3. The system will automatically process all sheets in the file:
+4. The system will automatically process all sheets in the file:
    - Product Master data will be added to your product inventory
    - Purchase Record data will be processed for reporting
    - Sales Record data will be processed for reporting
-4. After import, you can view the results in the dashboard
+5. After import, you can view the results in the dashboard

 ### Dashboard Features